-I find that many people know and understand they need to focus on proper nutrition but either feel overwhelmed or lack the motivation without the guidance and step by step plan with support.
+I find that many people know and understand they need to focus on proper nutrition but either feel overwhelmed or lack the motivation without guidance and step by step plan with support.
 It has been very rewarding to educate them on all aspects of living a more natural lifestyle, including using extracts from plants (through essential oils and herbs), whole food supplementation and gut health/cleansing protocols to support their goals.
-As they begin to notice those positive changes in their health, they are ready for additional steps and decisions towards improving and reaching greater wellness.
+As they begin to notice those positive changes in their health, they are ready for additional steps and decisions toward improving and reaching greater wellness.

 6) How is Nutrition connected to mental health?

 Proper nutrition is foundational to our physical as well as our mental health, allowing our body to function optimally at every level.
-A healthy, well-balanced whole food diet, rich in vitamins, minerals, enzymes and antioxidants helps us to think clearly, feel more alert, decreases stress and improves our mood.
+A healthy, well-balanced whole food diet, rich in vitamins, minerals, enzymes and antioxidants helps us to think clearly, feel more alert, decrease stress and improve our mood.
 It also supports our cardiovascular health, inflammatory responses, digestive health and so forth, all of which can impact our mental health.
 Everything is connected!
-As we focus on proper whole food nutrition, supplementation and benefit from the unique chemistry of plant extracts from essential oils we give the body and mind what it needs to function properly, renew and to heal.
+As we focus on proper whole food nutrition, supplementation and benefit from the unique chemistry of plant extracts from essential oils we give the body and mind what it needs to function properly, renew and heal.

 7) What is the connection between happiness and sugar, if any?